-Component Description Key dimensions Offshore Transformer Module (OTM) (offshore substation platform) Two offshore transformer modules (OTMs) comprising: Two jacket substructures; and Two OTM topside modules Jacket substructures - see Section 5.3 OTM topsides: Size - see Section 5.3 33m (I) x 17.2m (w)
+Component Description Key dimensions Offshore Transformer Module (OTM) (offshore substation platform) Two offshore transformer modules (OTMs) comprising: Jacket substructures - see Section 5.3 OTM topsides: Two jacket substructures; and Size - see Section 5.3 33m (I) x 17.2m (w) Two OTM topside modules

-- 5.6.2 Further details on the key parameters for each of these components is provided in Appendix B by comparison to the maximum consented values as described in the application. - 5.6.3 OTMs are a new solution for offshore AC grid transmission, intended to replace the conventional offshore substation platform.
+- 5.7.2 Further details on the key parameters for each of these components is provided in Appendix B by comparison to the maximum consented values as described in the application. - 5.7.3 OTMs are a new solution for offshore AC grid transmission, intended to replace the conventional offshore substation platform.
 Their main feature is that OTMs are much smaller in size and weight reducing cost and importantly meaning that they can be installed on a standard wind turbine jacket foundation structure.
 This eliminates the need for a special heavy lift vessel and installation time is also shortened due to better availability of standard service operation vessels.
 The OTM topsides are comprised of transformers and associated switchgear.

-5.6.4 The OTMs will be delivered directly to the offshore Wind Farm site from the fabrication site for installation.
+5.7.4 The OTMs will be delivered directly to the offshore Wind Farm site from the fabrication site for installation.

-5.6.5 An indicative OTM installation sequence is presented in Figure 5.24 below, including current indicative, approximate durations for the completion of each operation.
+5.7.5 An indicative OTM installation sequence is presented in Figure 5.26 below, including current indicative, approximate durations for the completion of each operation.
 Greater detail on each of the stages in the installation process (OTM1 - OTM3) is then provided in the subsequent sections.